What you will learn

 How to Earn a MicroMasters Program Certificate

 To earn the program certificate, learners must successfully complete and earn a verified certificate in all three of the MicroMasters program courses.
-Please note that the number of verified certificate learners in each course in this MicroMasters program is limited.
-When that limit is reached, the verified certificate enrollment will close in each course.
-Please see each course about pages for additional details.

 From Program Certificate to a Master’s Degree